A research collaboration focused on chronic disease in the Eastern Caribbean

 Symposia: An annual meeting to promote career development and cross-site networking and collaboration.
 Symposia rotate across the sites.

-Visit our participants page to get more information about the ECHORN study and Community Assessment Centers in each of our sites.
+We are happy to announce that all ECHORN sites have begun the process of bio banking.
+Visit our “participants” page to get more information about the ECHORN study and Community Assessment Centers in each of our sites.

 The ECHORN network includes four island site teams, a coordinating center located at Yale University, and a steering committee.
 A faculty advisory board and community advisory board serve as resources to the network.
 Site teams recruit participants and gather study data.
 The teams include a site principal investigator, a junior faculty member, a project manager, research assistants, and a clinical research nurse.
 Site teams may also include a community outreach officer.